taknight-101/taknight-101.github.io/_posts/2025-08-16-go-error-mgmt.md

 ![Failure is the default in distributed systems]({{ site.baseurl }}/images/go-errors/errors1.png) _Illustrates normal-looking requests devolving into timeouts, transient 5xx, retries, and circuit breaking—why resilience must be incorporated in your application design._

-These resilience patterns are not language-specific—they are universal needs in distributed systems.
+These resiliency patterns are not language-specific—they are universal needs in distributed systems.
 But Go’s simplicity and explicit error handling make adopting them feel natural, predictable, and composable.
 That’s why it’s such a strong candidate for building resilient distributed applications at scale.

 So beyond external products, the language you use to build distributed systems also plays a key role.
 And that's why in this blog i want to focus specifically on Go and why it shines in this regard.